jschnase/MMX_Toolkit/README.md

 # MMX Toolkit v0.1.0
- Pre-release MMX Toolkit for BiDS'23 Conference Paper Review

-This directory is a placeholder for the MMX Toolkit, which is described in a paper that is currently being reviewed by the BiDS '23 Conference program committee.
-The directory will become the publicly-accessible repository for code, data, and other resouces that we plan to release on 5 November 2023 at the start of the conference.
+This is the publicly-accessible repository for code, data, and other resources related to NASA's MMX Toolkit.
+The code set is in active development and made available "AS IS" without any warranty of any kind.
 Please email john.l.schnase@nasa.gov for additional information.

-Many thanks,

 John Schnase and Mark Carroll

+Data Science Group / Innovation Lab
 NASA Goddard Space Flight Center

+_____
+Copyright (C) 2018-2023 United States Government as represented by the Administrator of the National Aeronautics and Space Administration (NASA).
+All Rights Reserved.
+This software is made available "AS IS" without any warranty of any kind.